 - Consult with your dentist about being prescribed a product with a high fluoride count so that you can use it with your whitening tray

 Only select whitening products have officially received the ADA Seal of Acceptance, which means that they meet all of the standards required by the ADA to indicate a product’s consumer safety and consumer effectiveness.
 At this time, no over the counter tooth whitening products have the ADA Seal of Acceptance.
 Certain whitening toothpastes do have the ADA Seal of Acceptance.
-However, a note: not every whitening product or tooth related product manufacturer decides to pursue the ADA Seal of Acceptance, which is a voluntary program.
+However, not every whitening product or tooth-related product manufacturer decides to pursue the ADA Seal of Acceptance, which is a voluntary program.

-Almost certainly no, your insurance will not cover the cost of tooth whitening in the dentist’s office or at home.
+In almost all cases, your insurance will not cover the cost of tooth whitening in the dentist’s office or at home.

 No. There have been no incidents which indicate that whitening products containing 10% carbamide peroxide have ever damaged dental work such as bridges, crowns, filings, and so on.
 However, it should be noted that your existing dental work cannot be lightened, so if it is in a visible place then you will need a replacement dental work that matches your new smile.

 Your teeth may become stained for several reasons.
 Certain consumables, such as tobacco and specific foods, can stain your teeth when consumed over a lengthy period of time.
 Coffee and tea are particularly damaging to the whiteness of your smile, as are any foods with a relatively high acidity level.